Affinage

 Synthesis pass · forward-looking unresolved questions

-• No full-length WFIKKN2–GDF8 co-crystal structure
+• No full-length structure in complex with ligand or receptor

 Mechanism profile